A linear algorithm for multi-target tracking in the context of possibility theory: Conclusion

 \section{Conclusion}

-A variant of point processes adapted to outer-measure representation of uncertainty was introduced and briefly studied.
-This concept, referred to as deterministic uncertain counting measure, enables a greater versatility in the modelling of point patterns by, for instance, allowing for the representation of the absence of information on the number of points and/or on their spatial distribution.
-These uncertain counting measures were then used to represent false positives in a detection and estimation problem where there is uncertainty on the presence of the system of interest in the considered state space.
-The obtained filtering equations were subsequently implemented using a maximum-based mixture of Gaussian possibility functions and their performance was demonstrated on increasingly challenging simulated scenarios.
-An extension to the case where multiple dynamical systems are present was also presented.
+A variant of the notion of point process adapted to possibility theory was introduced and studied.
+This concept, referred to as uncertain counting measure, provides significant modelling versatility for multi-target systems, enabling for instance the representation of the absence of information about the number of targets and/or about their respective state.
+The notion of uncertain counting measure was then shown to lead to a recursion that is strikingly similar to the PHD filter, with sums and integrals replaced by maximums and supremums and with intensity functions replaced by presence functions.
+The properties and implementation of this recursion were discussed, followed by an assessment of its performance on simulated data.